humdrum-tools/humdrum-documentation/rep/harm/index.md

 lowering of the root may be achieved by adding a flat or by adding a natural &mdash; depending upon the prevailing key; however, the specific accidental used to lower the root is irrelevant to <span class="rep">harm</span>.
-For example, in the key of C minor, a minor chord having E-natural as a root would be encoded as `iii`.
+For example, in the key of C major, a minor chord having E-natural as a root would be encoded as `iii`.

 In the case of triads, there are four possible chord types: major,